 Unpredictable.
 If I had one word to sum up Spring in the midwest, that’s what it would be.
 For me, March is that month when my body is ready for warmer air, my eyes ready to see some color on the trees and on the ground, and my tastebuds ready for brighter, lighter flavors and dishes.
-Chicago in March can bring you a snow storm, torrential rain and if you’re lucky, a 60 degree day, all in the same week.
+March in Chicago can bring you a snow storm, torrential rain and if you’re lucky, a 60 degree day, all in the same week.
 Like I said, unpredictable.

 For that reason, meals for me are tricky this time of year.
 Warm meals are still welcome, but the heaviness of root vegetables, cooked every which way, feels tired.
 As we patiently wait on the first of the midwest-grown spring vegetables, we rely on herbs and leafy greens to brighten and lighten things up.

 Enter this bright green soup.
 Or as I like to call it, Spring Soup.
-Leeks, a whole pound of spinach, lots of herbs and a nice creamy texture thanks to the cauliflower, make this just as satisfying on the cold March days as it is on the sunny warm ones.
+Leeks, a whole pound of spinach, lots of herbs and a nice creamy texture thanks to cauliflower, make this just as satisfying on the cold March days as it is on the sunny warm ones.
 Spring, feel free to show up anytime, we are so ready for you.

 We love serving this soup over a hearty scoop of farro and topping it with shower of tender herbs, plenty of fresh squeezed lemon juice, petite peas, aleppo pepper and a drizzle of good olive oil (a dollop of Creme fraiche really brings it home)